BurlaSaiTeja/Computer-Graphics/README.md

-# Computer Graphics Codes Using OpenGL
+# Computer Graphics Using OpenGL